-- Home to three well established local universities (Flinders University, The University of Adelaide and University of South Australia) as well as two prestigious international universities (Carnegie Mellon University and University College London), Adelaide has a reputation as Australia's 'Learning City'. - Attracting new students, new industries and new investors to South Australia provides opportunities for cultural exchange, integration and diversification. - In 2018, there were nearly 38,000 international student enrolments contributing approximately \$1.8 billion to the local economy supporting almost 12,500 jobs.
+- Home to three well established local universities (Flinders University, The University of Adelaide and University of South Australia) as well as one prestigious international university (University College London), Adelaide has a reputation as Australia's 'Learning City'. - Attracting new students, new industries and new investors to South Australia provides opportunities for cultural exchange, integration and diversification. - In 2018, there were nearly 38,000 international student enrolments contributing approximately \$1.8 billion to the local economy supporting almost 12,500 jobs.